This post was updated on May 3, 2017 to reflect information from Wild Birds Unlimited’s 2017 FDD (Item 7).

 - This includes the estimated legal and accounting costs associated with setting up your business entity, reviewing the disclosure document, accounting costs, and the costs associated with securing financing.

-- Includes office furniture, scale, front and backroom computers and printers, software and Annual Point of Sale fee, and other equipment you use in the management of your business.
+- Includes office furniture, scale, front and backroom computers and printers, software and the first year’s Annual Point of Sale Fee, and other equipment you use in the management of your business.

 10. Signs: $2,492 to $8,380

 - The low estimate is based on the use of an existing sign with few modifications.
 The high estimate is for a new sign, plus installation.